RAF Brampton

 RAF Brampton was a non-flying Royal Air Force station near Huntingdon in Cambridgeshire, England.
 Formerly the home of RAF Support Command, it also became the home of several elements of Defence Equipment & Support (DE&S), which itself was a result of a merger between the Defence Logistics Organisation (DLO) and the Defence Procurement Agency (DPA), and provided a base for the Defence Security & Assurance Services and Defence Estates.

-It was part of the combined station RAF Brampton Wyton Henlow but this was disbanded on 2 April 2012 and the station was renamed Brampton Camp, losing its status as a RAF station and coming under the control of Joint Forces Command and RAF Wyton.
+It was part of the combined station RAF Brampton Wyton Henlow but this was disbanded on 2 April 2012 and the station was renamed Brampton Camp, losing its status as an RAF station and coming under the control of Joint Forces Command and RAF Wyton.
 The camp was closed at the end of 2013 and all assets were transferred to a new JFIG Pathfinder building at RAF Wyton.

 History

 The site was used during the First World War, when Lord Mandeville (who owned the site) agreed to its use to house German prisoners of war.
 After this, Lord Mandeville let the site for domestic use.
 During the early years of the Second World War, the site was used to house babies and children evacuated from London.
 In 1942, the United States Army Air Force First Bomb Wing Headquarters was established on the site and it was used to billet American airmen.
 In September 1945, the USAAF moved out to what was RAF Alconbury, to the north of the Brampton site.

 The Royal Air Force Technical Training Command billeted staff at RAF Brampton (then known as Brampton Park) whilst the Command HQ was located at Brampton Grange, a large house that dates back to 1773.
 In 1955, Brampton Park became RAF Brampton and units began to be located there rather than just personnel.
 Units included the Central Reconnaissance Establishment, which was formed at Brampton in January 1957.

 In 1953, JARIC (UK) was established and it moved, in 1956, with other elements to the recently formed RAF Brampton.
 JARIC stayed at Brampton for 57 years with various name changes before departing RAF Brampton for RAF Wyton in 2013.

 In 1955, RAF Wyton was granted the Freedom of the Borough of Huntingdon and 40 years later, this privilege was extended to the staff at RAF Brampton.

 Between 1976 and 1979 the station had two gate guardian aircraft - a Gnat (tail number XR571) and a Jet Provost (tail number XN602), representing the presence on the base of RAF Support Command.
 After they were removed, the base had no gate guardian until Phantom XT914 was installed in 1997.